cameroncooks-branch/Integrate-Branch-Day-Template/README.md

 5. If the app template app runs fine, then you're all set!

-Contact me if you have any issues getting setup!
-Email me at nipun.singh@branch.io or via Slack @Nipun Singh.
+Contact me if you have any issues getting setup! nipun.singh@branch.io or via Slack @Nipun Singh.

 How to build you app:
 1. (Optional) Change the name of your project by following [this guide.](https://stackoverflow.com/questions/33370175/how-do-i-completely-rename-my-xcode-project-i-e-inclusive-of-folders).